achillllllllle/achillllllllle/README.md

 ## Introduction 👋
 Hello!
-I'm a computer science student at Sorbonne Université in Paris, with a passion for _web development_ and cybersecurity.
-I'm currently seeking an apprenticeship opportunity to be a _developer_, preferably in an organization with a strong cybersecurity focus.
+I'm a computer science student at Sorbonne Université in Paris, with a passion for **web development** and **cybersecurity**.
+I'm currently seeking an apprenticeship opportunity to be a **developer**, preferably in an organization with a strong cybersecurity focus.

 ## Skills and Experience 💻
 * I have experience with a range of web development technologies, including: